Celebrating Fifteen Years Online.

 Particulars of Slocum's Original Spray are:

-Commentary: Looking at the above, a few comments are in order.
+Commentary: Looking at the above data, a few comments are in order.

 REFINEMENTS..?

-My conclusions are that the original SPRAY model would benefit greatly by being made deeper and longer, with possibly slightly greater freeboard, but done without changing the favorable attributes of the hull.
-With that accomplished, the ratio of beam to length will be brought more in line with traditional cruisers, as will be the ratio of beam to depth.
+Based on the above, my conclusions have been that the original SPRAY model would benefit greatly by being made deeper and longer, with possibly slightly greater freeboard, but without changing the favorable attributes of the hull.
+With those changes accomplished, the ratio of beam to length will be brought more in line with traditional cruisers, as will be the ratio of beam to hull body depth.

 These changes would be introduced primarily for the sake of enhanced large angle stability (greater length and depth), but also to improve the windward ability of the hull (greater depth & outside ballast).
-In so doing, ideally the Center of Buoyancy would not be moved aft, but the CB would be lowered as would the CG.
-This combination would preserve a measure of the vessel's excellent stiffness without degrading its voyaging capabilities.
+In so doing, ideally the Center of Buoyancy would not be moved forward or aft, however as a consequence of the deeper body the CB would be lowered as would the CG.
+This combination would preserve most of the vessel's stiffness without degrading its inherently excellent self steering capabilities.

-After I created a good NURBS surface model of the original SPRAY, I then made the above mentioned modifications to see what they might offer.
-Though my mods may not be easy to detect in the images linked below, they have indeed produced the desired result...
+After I had created the NURBS surface model of the original SPRAY, I then made the above mentioned modifications to the hull shape to see what that might offer.
+Though my modifications may not be all that easy to detect in the images linked below, they have indeed produced the desired result...

 Modified SPRAY - Kasten Marine Design, Inc.